hheydaroff/hheydaroff.github.io/content/about/_index.md

 ## My Background

-I hold a degree in Economics and have been working in the automotive industry for over half a decade.
+I hold a degree in MSc.
+Economics & Politics and have been working in the automotive industry for over half a decade.
 Over the years, I've had the opportunity to work with some amazing teams and have been involved in launching several successful products.

 ## My Interests